Graduate Program in Southeast Asian Studies

 The Master’s Program in Southeast Asian Studies is an interdepartmental program centered on the study of the arts and cultural life in Southeast Asia and the diasporas.
 To understand Southeast Asia as a region, students need to make sense of and engage with its diverse expressive forms of culture (including visual arts, literature, and performance) which are crucial in building and maintaining individual as well as group identity both within and across national or ethnic boundaries.
 Additionally, the region will be studied with an emphasis on historical, religious, and ethnographical perspectives.

 Requirements for Admission

 All applicants must comply with the standard admission requirements as established by the Graduate Division.
 In addition, applicants must indicate a distinct interest in a region by way of their Statement of Purpose and submit a writing sample (preferably a past term paper or course essay) to demonstrate basic skills of scholarship.

 Students may also apply concurrently for the Southeast Asian Studies M.A. – Ph.D.
 Track in Anthropology, Comparative Literature, or History.
 For more information on M.A. – Ph.D. tracks, please contact the Graduate Advisor.

-The deadline to apply for admission for Fall Quarter 2015 is January 5, 2015.
+The deadline to apply for admission for Fall Quarter 2016 is To be Announced

 Students must acquire (or increase) a distinct level of proficiency in at least one language relevant to Southeast Asian Studies prior to beginning research for the thesis and no later than the fifth quarter in the program.
 The required proficiency can be demonstrated by way of an exam or by completing one year of course work with a “B” or better.